timdream/apache2-vhost-config/README.md

   * The Debian `apache2` package changed default virtual host setting from `<VirtualHost *>` to `<VirtualHost *:80>` after version 2.2.9-8.
-  Do modify `mkvhost.sh` accordingly *BEFORE* creating virtual hosts.
+  If you are still running apache2 below that version (you really shouldn't), you should modify `mkvhost.sh` accordingly *BEFORE* creating virtual hosts.